 >>GRANDMA’s OIL PIE CRUST RECIPE

-I will include the most important parts here!
-Mainly, you want to work quickly and you do not want to let the dough sit.
+In short, you want to work quickly and you do not want to let the dough sit.
 As soon as you combine the wet and dry ingredients, you want to prepare the pie.
+You also want to use your hands to mix the ingredients and form them into a dough ball.

 Can You Make Vegan Apple Pie Using Store Bought Dough?